ctrlplusb/easy-peasy/README.md

     - `injections` (Any, not required, default=undefined)

-      Any depenencies that were provided to the `createStore` configuration will be exposed as this argument.
+      Any dependencies that were provided to the `createStore` configuration will be exposed as this argument.
 See the [`createStore`](#createstoremodel-config) docs on how to specify them.

     - `meta` (Object, required)